2025 Military Psychology and Leadership Cyclical Program Review Implementation Plan Update of Cycle 1

 The basement has been renovated and can be used to test 1-2 participants

 MPL has written a plan to create a multi-use laboratory space that has been submitted to senior management.
-The plan is to incorporate it in the swing space and that other departments will also have access to it.
 This is in management’s hands.

 6. The committee recommends the MPL staff devote some of their departmental meeting time to reflect once again on the issues of class size (noting that some professors do not mind teaching large classes whilst some course subjects seem to need a small class venue) and the multiple versions of some of their courses, in particular the number of Introduction to psychology courses offered to the various RMC programs.
 MPL discussed this as a department and with the Registrar’s office Dept head Ongoing